 Eligible Social Assets under this Framework are those that provide clear benefits to people, and help build more inclusive and strengthened communities.
 Eligible Social Assets will focus on target populations similar to those defined in the ICMA Social Bond Principles 2021.
 The target population can vary depending on local contexts and in some cases, such target population(s) may be served by addressing the general public.
-We also recognize that historically underrepresented groups are a critical focus for enabling economic inclusion.
-These groups may include those who self-identify as women, Black, Indigenous and People of Colour ("BIPOC"), LGBTQ+, and/or persons with disabilities.

-Eligible Categories Description UN SDG Alignment Access to essential services Construction, development, operation, acquisition and maintenance of publicly available, free or subsidized essential services, including: • Education (including universities, colleges, schools and training centres) • Healthcare (including hospitals, medical equipment, mental health facilities and programs, homes or health facilities for seniors or persons with disabilities) • Care centres (childcare centres, community centres, senior care centres, refugee centres, safe houses, and organizations that provide similar services to target populations such as the homeless and survivors of domestic abuse) • Rehabilitation of parks and other public spaces 3 GOOD HEALTH AND WILLIAGUNG POPULATION 4 COMMITTY EDUCATION Affordable housing Construction, development, purchase, operation, and maintenance of new or existing buildings that provide housing that meets national / regional affordable housing definitions in the applicable jurisdiction 5 , including: • Housing for households or individuals whose income is below 80% of the area median income ("AMI") and where rents are ≤30% of pre-tax income • Social housing at below-market rents to low or moderate income earners No-cost housing solutions such as homeless shelters and transition housing for homeless families and individuals 11 SIGIAMARIACITES AND COMMUNITES Affordable basic infrastructure Construction, development, operation, acquisition, refurbishment and maintenance of basic infrastructure for underserved and/or remote communities that have limited access or no access to services including, but not limited to, clean drinking water, sewers, sanitation, and electricity transmission 7 AFFORDABLE AND CLEAR PURPLY 11 SUSTAINABLE CITIES AND COMMUNITIES
+Eligible Categories Description UN SDG Alignment Access to essential services Construction, development, operation, acquisition and maintenance of publicly available, free or subsidized essential services, including: Education (including universities, colleges, schools and training centres) Healthcare (including hospitals, medical equipment, mental health facilities and programs, homes or health facilities for seniors or persons with disabilities) Care centres (childcare centres, community centres, senior care centres, refugee centres, safe houses, and organizations that provide similar services to target populations such as the homeless and survivors of domestic abuse) Rehabilitation of parks and other public spaces 3 GOOD HEALTH AND WIELEBARG Affordable housing Construction, development, purchase, operation, and maintenance of new or existing buildings that provide housing that meets national / regional affordable housing definitions in the applicable jurisdiction5, including: Housing for households or individuals whose income is below 80% of the area median income ("AMI") and where rents are ≤30% of pre-tax income Social housing at below-market rents to low or moderate income earners No-cost housing solutions such as homeless shelters and transition housing for homeless families and individuals Affordable basic infrastructure Construction, development, operation, acquisition, refurbishment and maintenance of basic infrastructure for underserved and/or remote communities that have limited access or no access to services including, but not limited to, clean drinking water, sewers, sanitation, and electricity transmission C CLEAN WATTER C ALL SANTATION C CLEAN HOURS AND C CLEAN HOURS AND